nickh-dev/lt-exchange-rates/README.md

-Homework assignment details:

-Task: exchange rate portal.
+# Task: exchange rate portal.

-Write a web application with such functionality:
+## Write a web application with such functionality:

 1. Central bank exchange rates page.
 Exchange rates from the Bank of Lithuania are displayed here: http://www.lb.lt/webservices/FxRates/